 This article focuses on the valuation of bonds and the different factors that go into considering their value.

-Determining the valuation of a bond involves considering the present value of its cash flows (coupons and principal) discounted at a suitable interest rate(s).
+Determining the bond valuation involves considering the present value of its cash flows (coupons and principal) discounted at a suitable interest rate(s).
 One convention used to simplify the calculation procedure is to assume a single rate for all cash flows.
 This is the known as the yield-to-maturity.

 Yield to Maturity